MKL’s 1973 R75/5 LWB Toaster Restoration ProjectTPP Web Team

 The Bosch Starter: I disassembled it and found everything in good working order, except for a worn bushing in the nose cone.
 I’ve primed it, and will paint it gloss black once I take care of the bushing.

 What Else?
 My vacillations continued until finally I settled on a cafe theme, so we’re back to that, and staying there!
 The Knoscher-seat is at Gary Maucher’s, where he is building me a custom cafe seat.
 Ross Thompson in Canada has my gas tank for minor dent and blemish repair, and he’s taking care of the toaster side panels as well.
 Once all that returns, I will have everything I need to paint, and I’ve found a good local painter now.
 I’m leaning towards a red, similar to what Harley uses in its “Firefighter Edition” bikes.
-In addition to my transmission, Tom Cutter has my Bings in for rebuild, and once he’s done I can give him the engine as well.
 Stay tuned for updates!